 But the Mazda3’s collision avoidance technologies also played their part in securing the five-star rating.
-Both the sedan and hatchback are equipped with NHTSA-recommended safety features, including forward collision warning, lane departure warning, crash imminent braking, and dynamic brake support in the form of Mazda's iActivsense safety systems.
+Both the sedan and hatchback are equipped with NHTSA-recommended safety features, SMART BRAKE SUPPORT, LANE DEPARTURE WARINING SYSTEM, LANE-KEEP ASSIST, and MAZDA RADAR CRUISE CONTROL WITH STOP & GO in the form of Mazda's iActivsense safety systems.

 Jared Thomas: Road to 24 winner

 Mazda has always been a supporter of grassroots racing, and it is possible for an amateur driver to rise from anonymity to the pinnacle of sports car racing in the U.S. via the company's various racing series.